staabm/staabm.github.io/draft.md

 I was even keen enough to talk about it at the PHPUGFFM usergroup and the unKonf Barcamp.
 See the [slides of said talk](https://staabm.github.io/talks/phpstan-dba@phpugffm) if you are curious.

-#### Rector Highlight: "Implement a max jobs per worker budget"

-Running Rector on huge projects in a single run was not possible in the past.
-After [implementing process and memory managment](https://github.com/rectorphp/rector-src/pull/4965) this is a problem of the past.
-Even huge projects like [the Mautic codebase can be refactored with Rector now](https://twitter.com/markusstaab/status/1700507324639588597).

 #### Highlight: Performance improvements